 KNOWITALL's input is a set of predicates that represent classes or relationships of interest.
-The predicates supply a symbolic names for each class (e.g. "MovieActor"), and also give one or more labels for each class (e.g. "actor" and "movie star").
+The predicates supply symbolic names for each class (e.g. "MovieActor"), and also give one or more labels for each class (e.g. "actor" and "movie star").
 These labels are the surface form in which a class may appear in an actual sentence.
 Bootstrapping uses the labels to instantiate extraction rules for the predicate from generic rule templates.

-Figure 5 shows some examples of predicates for a geography domain and for a movies domain.
+Figure 6 shows some examples of predicates for a geography domain and for a movies domain.
 Some of these are "unary" predicates, used to find instances of a class such as City and Country; some are "n-ary" predicates, such as the capitalOf relationship between City and Country and the starsIn relationship between MovieActor and Film.
 In this paper, we concentrate primarily on unary predicates and how KNOWITALL uses them to extract instances of classes from the Web.
+Preliminary experiments show that the same methods work well on n-ary predicates.